-At the end of the course student will be able to understand many modern devices and technologies based on lasers and optical fibers.
+The student will be able to understand many modern devices and technologies based on lasers and optical fibers.
 Student can also appreciate various material properties which are used in engineering applications and devices.

 Course Code : PHIR12

 Course Title : PHYSICS II

 Number of Credits : 4

-Prerequisites : AIII
+Prerequisites :

+-NIL-

-(Course code) -NIL-
+(Course code)

 Course Type : GENERAL INSTITUTE REQUIREMENTS

-- To make a bridge between the physics in school and engineering courses - 2.
+- 1. To make a bridge between the physics in school and engineering courses. - 2.
 To introduce the basic concepts of modern physics like fundamentals of quantum mechanics, nuclear physics and advanced materials. - 3.
-To introduce the concepts of NDT and Vacuum Technology
+To introduce the concepts of NDT and Vacuum Technology.